-When we first made plans to go to Hawai‘i, we didn’t know much about the place, like the fact that you put an upside-down apostrophe between the last two ‘i’s.
-But we’d been to Honolulu before and thought we’d gotten the gist of the 50th state: Hot sun, lots of flora and fauna, sprawling beaches, bars and Barcaloungers.
+When we first made plans to visit the Big Island of Hawaii (nee Hawai‘i), we didn’t know much about the place, like the fact that you put an upside-down apostrophe between the last two ‘i’s.
+But we’d been to Honolulu before and thought we’d gotten the gist of the 50th state: Hot sun, lots of flora and fauna, sprawling beaches, bars, and Barcaloungers.
 So it came as a shock when our plane touched down in the Proterozoic Era.

-The first thing you notice about Hawai‘i is that it clearly wasn’t where they shot Hawaii Five-O, Magnum P.I., or Lost—though it could have been the set for Space: 1999.
-Hawai‘i lacks the lush, green landscape that people (like us) expect from a Hawaiian vacation.
+The first thing you notice about the Big Island of Hawaii is that it clearly wasn’t where they shot Hawaii Five-O, Magnum P.I., or Lost—though it could have been the set for Space: 1999.
+Hawaii lacks the lush, green landscape that people (like us) expect from a Hawaiian vacation.
 Instead, it’s like visiting an island in the Sea Of Tranquility.

 After a surprisingly brutal 5 hour flight to Kona International Airport (KOA), we arrived to learn that our rental company didn’t have the economy car we’d requested.
 To avoid our righteous, jet-lagged wrath, they wisely upgraded us to a Chrysler Sebring convertible.
 (Great rental tip: Always order the smallest car—they never have them in stock and they have to upgrade you.)
 Dropping the top, we made tracks to Kailua-Kona, a 10-minute drive straight south.